 Kelseyville is a very small town located in the state of California.
 With a population of 3,327 people and two constituent neighborhoods, Kelseyville is the 563rd largest community in California.

-Unlike some towns, Kelseyville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kelseyville are a mix of both white- and blue-collar jobs.
-Overall, Kelseyville is a town of service providers, professionals, and managers.
-There are especially a lot of people living in Kelseyville who work in farm management occupations (14.84%), management occupations (14.36%), and personal care services (12.04%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kelseyville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kelseyville is a town of sales and office workers, professionals, and farmers, fishers, or foresters.
+There are especially a lot of people living in Kelseyville who work in office and administrative support (17.68%), farm management occupations (15.61%), and management occupations (10.70%).

 Also of interest is that Kelseyville has more people living here who work in computers and math than 95% of the places in the US.